 Payment and Reimbursement

 Vaccination is only about 60% effective.
 Efficacy varies from year to year as a result of prior immunity (from natural exposure and to vaccines), and the quality of the "match" between the vaccine strain and circulating strains of influenza.
+At a population level however repeated influenza vaccination is very effective.
+This is illustrated by the sustained reduction in the severity of seasonal influenza outbreaks.

 This means that standard treatment must be offered in high risk groups such as pregnant women on first clinical suspicion, whatever their immunisation status.